MarcoDVisser/choosecolor/README.md

 Credits:
 The inspiration for this comes from [dsparks](https://gist.github.com/dsparks/4021110).
-However I wanted to have similar functionality as the `color_picker.R` version from dsparks without the heavy overhead (e.g. packages), more colors, and a simpler plot to pick from.
+However I wanted to have similar functionality as the `color_picker.R` version from dsparks without the heavy overhead (e.g. packages), with more colors, and a simpler plot to pick from.

 ## Installation